Industry split emerges over biofuels' indirect impact

 In a letter to the EU's top climate and energy officials seen by Reuters, bioethanol industry body ePURE said it backs the introduction of EU rules that address ILUC directly.

-A direct approach that penalizes crop-specific biofuels for their indirect side-effects could wipe out much of Europe's estimated 13 billion euro-a-year ($17.3 billion) biodiesel sector.
+A direct approach that penalises crop-specific biofuels for their indirect side-effects could wipe out much of Europe's estimated 13 billion euro-a-year ($17.3 billion) biodiesel sector.

 "ePURE will support a policy that... differentiates between good and bad biofuel pathways (and) addresses ILUC directly," said the letter sent to EU energy chief Guenther Oettinger and climate chief Connie Hedegaard in July.

-ILUC states that if food crops are diverted to biofuel production, those missing tons of food must be grown elsewhere to avoid increasing global hunger.
+ILUC states that if food crops are diverted to biofuel production, those missing tonnes of food must be grown elsewhere to avoid increasing global hunger.

 If the crops to make up the shortfall are grown on new farmland created by cutting down rainforests or draining peat land, this can release enough climate-warming emissions to cancel out any theoretical emission savings from biofuels.